juju/docs/src/en/charms-ha.md

 ```bash
 juju bootstrap --config availability-sets-enabled=false azure mycloud
 ```

 !!!
 Note:
     By disabling availability sets, you will lose Azure's SLA guarantees.
-    [Azure SLA][azure-sla] to learn how availability sets affect uptime guarantees.
+    See [Azure SLA][azure-sla] to learn how availability sets affect uptime guarantees.

 Once an environment has been bootstrapped, you cannot change whether it uses